DataDog/hiring-engineers/answers.md

 ### Monitoring Data

-*Note: Vagrant upgrade disabled `sudo` access to Datadog Agent, reinstalled per setup and created a new `my_metric` per previous configuration.*
+*Note: Virtual Machine reset required reinstall of Datadog Agent per setup, created a new `my_metric` per previous configuration.
+Additionally, provided opportunity for 'no data' monitor.*

 > Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
 So let’s make life easier by creating a monitor.